dotnet/docs/docs/core/tools/dotnet-new-sdk-templates.md

 - **`-int|--interactivity <None|Server|Webassembly|Auto >`**

-  Which interactive render mode to use for interactive components.
+  Specifies which interactive render mode to use for interactive components.
 The possible values are:

   - `None` - No interactivity (static server-side rendering only).
   - `Server` - (Default) Runs the app on the server with interactive server-side rendering.